NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/motifAnalyses/representingMotifs.rst

 we have uniform probabilities.

-Coming back to our motif, we want to calculate the bits per position, which reflect the degree of conservation of the positions.
+Coming back to our motif, we want to calculate the bits per position, and use that to reflect the degree of conservation of the positions.
 We calculate this by taking the maximum uncertainty per position and subtracting the actual uncertainty at that position.
 As mentioned, uncertainty (entropy) is maximum when all outcomes have equal probabilities.
 In our case, the outcome is the specific instance of a nucleotide.
 We thus have 4 outcomes (:math:`A`, :math:`C`, :math:`G`, and :math:`T`).
 In a scenario, where all nucleotides are equally likely, there is no *preference* for any particular nucleotide.
-Assuming equal probabilities of :math:`\frac{1}{N}` for each nucleotide, where :math:`N` is the total number of nucleotides, the maximum entropy, or total information content :math:`IC_{total}`, can be calculated as follows:
+Assuming equal probabilities of :math:`\frac{1}{N}` for each nucleotide, where :math:`N` is the total number of nucleotides, the maximum entropy, or total information content :math:`IC_{total}`, can be calculated as
+follows:

 .. math::